Frequently Asked Questions

 Can’t we just focus on healthy lifestyle changes, rather than dieting?

-If the goal is weight loss, then I would call it dieting.
-There is nothing wrong with adopting health behaviors if you want to improve things like fitness, strength, sleep, nutrition, social connections, etc. I would ask two questions:
+If the goal is weight loss, then we would call it dieting.
+There is nothing wrong with adopting health behaviors if you want to improve things like fitness, strength, sleep, nutrition, social connections, focus, etc. It is also true that we can be of many minds at once– there may always be a part of us that wants to lose weight, and there may be other parts of us invested in health behaviors regardless of weight change.
+It is important to try to discern our motivations.
+We would ask a few questions:

 - How am I determining success?
 The false proxy of BMI should have no role.
-It is popular these days to say that you are doing something “for health, not to lose weight,” but the success marker is still “losing xx pounds.”
-If you want to take a quick walk during your lunch break each day to improve fitness and get some fresh air, then if you go for your walk, reach your heart rate or steps goal, etc., then you are successful!
-How does your body feel?
+It is popular these days for someone to say that they are doing something “for health, not to lose weight,” but the unspoken success marker is often still “losing xx pounds.”
+If you want to take a quick walk during your lunch break each day to improve fitness and get some fresh air, then reaching your heart rate or steps goal during lunch could count as successful!
+Learning to separate health promoting behaviors from weight and size can create many more opportunities for experiencing success.

 - Am I considering all dimensions of health?
+Am I able to prioritize other facets of health?
 While we obviously often focus on one aspect over another at times, all dimensions must be considered in the overall picture.
-For example, spending so much time at the gym that social connections are ignored, or increased anxiety and stress caused by worry over food choices.
+Spending so much time at the gym that social connections are ignored, or worrying so much about food choices that anxiety and stress increase are examples of prioritizing the idea of physical health over social or mental health– and this likely may not be any better for our overall health.

 For further information, check out the concepts of “healthism” and “orthorexia,” starting with these resources: